Judges 4

 And she sent and called for Barak:

 Deborah was not just a judge; she also played the role of a prophetess, delivering God’s message to His people.
-She called on Barak, a military leader, to do something specific.
+She called on Barak, a military leader, to take a specific action.
 This shows how God’s work involves different people at different times, and Deborah’s leadership wasn’t to overshadow Barak’s role, but to guide and direct him according to God’s will.

 Has not the LORD God of Israel commanded: